The Saboteur: Development

-The game has been called the developer's swan song, since Pandemic Studios was liquidated soon after its completion.
+The Saboteur has been called the developer's swan song, since Pandemic Studios was liquidated soon after its completion.

 Areas that were cut from the game late in development include a giant Nazi missile silo built into the side of a mountain, called Valhall; Pandemic concept artist Jason Hazelroth spent three years designing the project.
 In further concept art, Hazelroth revealed an experimental Nazi jet called the XJ-05, which functioned as a boss fight while it was still docked, and another smaller jet, the JX-07, which could have been used by the player.

-After the game was released, customers reported that the game was unplayable with an ATI graphics card.
-Some game retailers, including Direct2Drive, had placed a warning on their web sites declaring problems with the game's compatibility.
+After The Saboteur was released, customers reported that the game was unplayable with an ATI graphics card.
+Some game retailers, including Direct2Drive, placed a warning on their websites declaring problems with the game's compatibility.
 A workaround required the user to disable multi-core processing entirely, which would significantly decrease their computer's performance.
 Pandemic employees acknowledged the issue and released a beta patch on December 18, 2009.
 The patch stated that users with quad core CPUs would possibly have severe streaming issues, which required restricting the game to a single core as a workaround.
 This was despite the game's recommended specifications listing a quad core CPU.